learn-co-curriculum/dsc-spark-dataframes/README.md

 fire_df.head()
 ```

 In order for us to run our model, we need to turn the months variable into a dummy variable.
 In `ml` this is a 2-step process that first requires turning the categorical variable into a numerical index (`StringIndexer`).
-Only after the variable is an integer can PySpark create dummy variable columns related to each category (`OneHotEncoderEstimator`).
+Only after the variable is an integer can PySpark create dummy variable columns related to each category (`OneHotEncoder`).
 Your key parameters when using these `ml` estimators are: `inputCol` (the column you want to change) and `outputCol` (where you will store the changed column).
 Here it is in action:

 ```python